 - Anxiety, panic attacks

-Medical oversight during Xanax detox is important.
+oversight during Xanax detox is important.
 This is because in most cases it will be necessary to wean the individual off of the drug through a tapering process.
 The tapering schedule will be determined by the physician, with incremental step-down of the drug over a period of one to two weeks.
 The length of time of the withdrawal depends a lot on which type of Xanax was misused.
 The time-released version tends to result in a longer detox period.

 During the detoxification, the withdrawal symptoms from Xanax drug addiction can be intense, commencing about 6-12 hours after the last dose.
-The medically trained detox team can assist with mitigating the physical and psychological discomfort by providing relief through various interventions.
+The ly trained detox team can assist with mitigating the physical and psychological discomfort by providing relief through various interventions.
 This helps ensure that the individual remain in the detox program until it is completed so they can then begin the treatment phase of recovery.

 Treating the Xanax Addiction After Detox